maartenba/BenchmarkWithIndex/README.md

 ### `WithCustomArrayEnumerator`

 This version returns an enumerable of ValueTuple structs.
-However, when the original is an array, we return a custom, lightweight `IndexedArrayEnumerable{T}`"/>`.
+However, when the original is an array, we return a custom, lightweight `IndexedArrayEnumerable{T}`.
 This bypasses the compiler-generated `IEnumerable` that is slightly heavier.

 ### `MicrosoftHighPerf`